Because of rising inflation, many banks began raising their FD rates.

 b.)
 To open the account, enter the details such as the deposit amount, duration, the account from which you wish to deposit the money, nominee, and others.

-- Offline Process For Other Schemes
+- Offline Process for Other Schemes

-Go to the Post Office’s official website and download and print the appropriate application form.
 Attach all required paperwork.
 Go to your local Post Office and present the papers to the appropriate officials.

-VI.
+VII.
 Documents required to open a “Post Office Savings Scheme” Account

 - Voter identification card